alfredjynx/JOSS-GUI-Transcript/paper.md

 The results can be downloaded at the end of the run by clicking the "Download data as CSV" button.
 A statistical analysis is also provided and can be downloaded using the "Download stats as CSV".

-# Running the GUI
+# Running the GUI Locally

-The GUI consists of a front-end and a back-end.
-This was set up this way to enable remotedly hosting the GUI, making it a website.
-This is also why there is an option to download the end file.
-This, however, does not mean the GUI is currently hosted on any machine.

-The front-end is implemented in streamlit, and the back-end in FastAPI.
-Those packages where chosen because of their ease of use and modularity.

-To run the GUI, the user must clone the repository and run both the front-end and the back-end locally.
+To run the GUI, the user must clone the repository and run both the front-end and the back-end locally, each in their own terminal.
 Specified instructions and setup are explained in detail in the documentation for the GUI.

+After the setup is done, the user can run the CM Pipeline through the front-end.

+# Running the Containerized GUI

 There is also an option of running a containerized version of the GUI in Docker.
 The instructions are presented in the README of the repo and the code is in a branch called "Docker".

-After the setup is done, the user can run the CM Pipeline through the front-end.
+The Dockerfile and docker-compose files are already present and automate the process of running both back and front-end in one singular container, that has two images that share the same filespace.

+The GUI's front-end can be accessed through the same port and URL as running it locally.

 # Future Installments